|Site Map | Bulletin Home | Temple University|

 Digital Marketing Minor

 The Digital Marketing Minor prepares students for careers related to customer relationship management, social media, information architecture, e-commerce, search engine optimization, e-detailing, site design, Internet research, demographic and sales analytics, blogging, and media design.
-The Digital Marketing minor is appropriate for all BBA students in the Fox School of Business and is particularly relevant for Marketing, Human Resource Management, Business Management, and MIS students.
+The Digital Marketing minor is appropriate for all BBA students in the Fox School of Business and is particularly relevant for Marketing, Human Resource Management, Business Management, and Management Information Systems students.

 Requirements for the minor must be completed prior to graduation.
 Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor.

-Students who wish to earn a Certificate in MIS can do so by completing the required courses.
+Students who wish to earn a Certificate in Management Information Systems can do so by completing the required courses.
 Courses cannot be used to meet certificate requirements if already used to meet the requirements for a major or a different minor or certificate.
 The certificate does not require the completion of the Business Minor or the Business Studies Minor.
 Certificates are not listed on the academic transcript.

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|